What is Dutch Cold Brew Coffee?

 How Can You Try Dutch Coffee?

-There is a reason you don’t see Dutch Coffee mass-marketed, and it’s not for any lack of flavor.
+There is a reason you don’t see Dutch Coffee mass-marketed, and it’s not for lack of flavor.
 Where the more popular immersion cold brew method can easily be used to make large quantities of coffee at a time, Dutch Cold Brew requires a special coffee maker that produces a smaller batch of coffee, compared to commercial batch immersion cold brew.

 If the price of a Yama glass cold dripper is too steep for you, maybe you can improvise one as the one in the image.
 As there is no heat during the brewing, using plastic is absolutely safe.